hexagontruth/minhalma/README.md

     - 2: Human
 - `depth`: AI parameter for max search depth.
 Default is 6, for one full rotation with all players.
 - `skip`: AI parameter representing score differential threshold at which a move will be discarded without further exploration.
 A lower number substantially increases speed on large boards.
 Numbers above ~5 are effectively meaningless.
 (Default is 1.)
-- `bonus`: AI parameter representing move score incentive for farthest back unit.
+- `bonus`: AI parameter representing move score incentive multiplier for farthest back unit(s).
 (Default is 2.)

 Some examples: